Cherry Falls: Plot

 After catching news of the killer's targeting of virgins, the high school students in town congregate at an abandoned hunting lodge to indulge in a mass orgy.
 Brent goes to the school to meet Sisler only to find the principal dead in his office with the words "virgin not" carved into his forehead.
-Before Brent can react he is knocked out by the killer.
+Before Brent can react, he is knocked out by the killer.
 Jody, who has refused to attend the orgy with Kenny, is out riding her bike when she cycles by Mr. Marliston's house and witnesses him dragging a heavy trunk inside.
 She helps him get it into the house, and he casually mentions that her father is inside it.
 She opens it and finds her father, beaten and bloody, before she is knocked unconscious.
 At the orgy, Kenny is about to have sex with a girl when he has second thoughts and leaves to find Jody.
 Driving around, he is puzzled to see her bicycle outside of Marliston's house.

 In his basement, Marliston puts on a wig and makeup to "become" Lora Lee Sherman.
-Marliston reveals that he is Lora Lee Sherman's illegitimate son, and asks Brent to retell the story of what happened that night 25 years ago.
+Marliston reveals that he is Lora Lee Sherman's illegitimate son and asks Brent to retell the story of what happened that night 25 years ago.
 Brent reveals that the four boys, including himself, did indeed rape Lora Lee.
 Marliston says his mother became an abusive "psycho" after the rape and that one of the rapists is his father; there is an implication that Brent is in fact Marliston's biological father.
 By targeting virgins, Marliston would rob all the wealthy parents of their "precious virginal children".

-Kenny enters the house and frees Jody as Brent fights with Marliston, who manages to brutally kill him.
+Kenny enters the house and frees Jody as Brent fights with Marliston, who brutally kills him.
 Jody and Kenny flee to the orgy with Marliston in furious pursuit, killing a deputy en route.
-He bursts inside wielding an axe and mass panic erupts.
+He bursts inside wielding an axe, and mass panic erupts.
 After wildly stabbing panicking students and then trying to escape, Marliston fights both Jody and Kenny, with Kenny being severely wounded during the melee.
 Eventually, Marliston is pushed off a balcony by Jody and impaled on fence posts.
 At first he seems to be dead, before reviving briefly only to be promptly shot dead by Deputy Sheriff Mina, who unloads two pistols into him.
-The next day, Jody hides the reasons for the killings from the police and she and her mother head away from the station.
+The next day, Jody hides the reasons for the killings from the police, and she and her mother head away from the station.
 As they leave town, Jody sees someone resembling Lora Lee Sherman disappear behind a moving school bus.
 The film ends with a shot of the waterfalls outside town, turning red.